YoloNomy/YoloNomy.github.io/_thermo/statistical/stat.md

 $$
 </details>

-Maximizing $C$ is equivalent to maximizing $S$ with the following constraints:
+Maximizing $C^n_N$ is thus equivalent to maximizing $S$.
+We will now do this maximization using the so-called *Lagrange multipliers* and asking for the following constraints:

 $$
 \begin{cases}